Aurora Hunting Tour

 How does the aurora tour work?

-September to mid-April from Rovaniemi
+September to April from Rovaniemi

 Who is this tour for?